xCORViSx/AgentMasta/README.md

 # Replace instructions in current workspace with GPT-5 profile
 agmst !-gpt5

-# Replace instructions with root files (both if available)
+# Replace instructions with default files (both if available)
 agmst !

-# Replace instructions with AGENTS.md only from root
+# Replace instructions with AGENTS.md only from defaults
 agmst !A

-# Replace instructions with copilot-instructions.md only from root
+# Replace instructions with copilot-instructions.md only from defaults
 agmst !c

 # Delete a workspace